 Concerning (b) distributional fairness, our paper shows that price restrictions do affect the distribution of incomes.
 If the income distribution of the fixed price equilibrium is considered as more desirable and this motive is predominant, the question arises whether there are alternative (market) mechanisms that lead to Pareto superior outcomes, given the agents' social preferences.
-For instance, more trade without much higher inequality could be induced by a competitive market combined with some redistribution of income that is accepted as fair (e.g. Alesina and Angeletos, 2005; Bénabou and Tirole, 2006).
+For instance, more trade without much higher inequality could be induced by a competitive market combined with some redistribution of income that is accepted as fair (e.g. Alesina and Angeletos, 2005; Almås, Cappelen, Sørensen, and Tungodden, 2010; Bénabou and Tirole, 2006).
+Extending the view on distributional fairness to those agents who do not join the platform, our observation that flexible prices favor the strongest sellers and rather exclude the weakest suggests another reason for platforms with fixed prices.
+Such platforms could be created with the intention to integrate agents who would otherwise be left out.
+When studying the willingness to pay to participate in a platform, we find that fixed price platforms indeed do not favor the agents with the most attractive goods.
+However, also those with the least attractive goods might well be excluded since the fixed price is too high for their goods such that they cannot benefit much from trade.